edibotopic/edibotopic-website/content/notes/ambiguity.md

 skilled, the sense of ambiguity may be replaced with a sense of possibility.

 A technology is discoverable when it enables the resolution of its own ambiguity.
-This typically coincides with the user recognising the intention of the designer.
+This may coincide with the user recognising the intention of the designer.

 ## Ambiguity in reality